weavolutionmage/drachenwald/events/calendar-embed.md

 ---
 title: Using the Drachenwald calendar
-excerpt: For event stewards and webministers
+excerpt: For event stewards, chroniclers and webministers
 ---

 What happens when you submit an event